 I’m not a veterinarian.
 I’m writing this as a pet owner who has gone through a dog’s sudden death by aggressive cancer called hemangiosarcoma, a cancer of the blood vessel walls.
-I hope that if you see the same signs that I did, that you will not hesitate before calling the vet, which will hopefully allow you to give your dog the best quality of life and the least amount of pain until the very end.
+I hope that if you see the same signs that I did, you will not hesitate before calling the vet, which will hopefully allow you to give your dog the best quality of life and the least amount of pain until the very end.

 This silent killer usually shows no clinical signs until the end is inevitable.
-I’ve now read multiple stories from other dog owners in shock from how their dog can drop dead a few hours after being wholly energetic and fine.
+I’ve now read multiple stories from other dog owners in shock at how their dog can drop dead a few hours after being wholly energetic and fine.

 Dogs very rarely die from heart attacks, but they do suddenly die from hemangiosarcoma.
 The Golden Retriever Club of America National Health Survey revealed that the chances of golden retrievers developing hemangiosarcoma in a lifetime are 1 in 5.
-Pit bulls, Labrador retrievers, German Shepherds are also prone to the disease.
+Pit bulls, Labrador retrievers, and German Shepherds are also prone to the disease.

 The most common place for malignant tumors to grow is on the spleen, but they can grow anywhere there are blood vessels and spread to other major organs.
 Since you can’t see them, you and perhaps your dog won’t know cancer exists until things have progressed to the point of no return.
 If tumors are isolated to the spleen and haven’t burst, the spleen can be removed, which may buy your dog some time but not usually more than a month.
-And, chemotherapy might be recommended to extend life a few months beyond that hopefully.
+And, chemotherapy might be recommended to extend life a few months beyond that, hopefully.
 It’s a no-win situation.

 I should have known he was at risk for this cancer, given his history of cutaneous hemangiomas.
 Hemangiomas are the benign form of hemangiosarcoma.
-I had not linked the two, and it’s a probably good thing because I would have obsessed over his every ailment even more than I already did.
+I had not linked the two, and it’s probably a good thing because I would have obsessed over his every ailment even more than I already did.

 Cutaneous hemangiomas are likely (but they’re not sure) caused by the sun.
 They look like blood blisters.
 He has one on his cheek in this photo.